 As a Database Architect (DBA) with over 15 years’ experience, I have a unique perspective on change and the need to adapt.
 DBAs are an interesting breed; we’re smart, but many carry massive egos.
 In most work cultures, the DBA role is the only one stopping critical, database-dependent systems from crashing and burning, effectively taking the company down with it.
 Because of this responsibility, I became very good at reviewing & deploying code, architecting disaster recovery plans, and stopping developers from hurting my databases with inefficient, or even dangerous, SQL code.

 As our industry progressed, developers, managers, and companies wanted a faster, and less bug-prone, approach to testing and deploying code than the Waterfall Method.
 Developers felt blocked by DBAs and this dysfunctional relationship tended to fester for years.
-Developers taking shortcuts to bypass DBAs lead to even greater problems.
+Developers taking shortcuts to bypass DBAs lead to even greater problems when it came to DevOps.
 We needed a single team with common goals and both operational and developmental expertise.
 Little did I know, I would be schooled and humbled in this very lesson.

 Several years ago, I was approached by a gentleman my company called a “Scrum Master”.
 He wanted to chat about adopting a new process of giving developers permissions to push code into production themselves and allow them to introduce new database platforms other than SQL Server into our environment.
 He also requested that I give some of my time to attend a daily scrum meeting.
 It was his opinion that coupling my operational expertise with empowering developers would lead to such efficiency that nothing could stop us from accomplishing all our business and departmental goals.